MPLLang/mpl-tutorial/03-how-to-par/README.md

 an experiment!

-Below, we generalize our parallel Fibonacci function to take an additional argument, `g`, which is the grain size.
-We then switch to the sequential algorithm when `n < g`.
+Below, we generalize our parallel Fibonacci function to take an additional argument, `g`, which is the grain size, and switch to the sequential algorithm when `n < g`.
 We then run this code on a variety of grain sizes, and report their times.
+To loop through multiple grain sizes, we define a useful helper function, `forloop`, which takes a function as argument and runs it on a range of indices.

 [`mpl-tutorial/03-how-to-par/tuning/main.sml`](./tuning/main.sml):
 ```sml